Udhaya (film): Release and reception

 The film released on 26 March 2004.
-It did not get a good opening.
+It did not get a good opening and became a "total washout" at box-office.
 Sify wrote "On the whole Udaya is an unbelievable yarn and is an excuse in an amateurish filmmaking.
 It is roughly constructed, haphazardly shot and even burdened with tedious scenes that suddenly turn into dream scene for the songs!".
 Cinesouth wrote "The continuity jumps make it very obvious that the film wasn’t completed and that it was somehow put together with whatever was available.
 There are two incomplete songs (it looks as if the film’s length is shorter than the planned 2000 ft)".
 G. Ulaganathan of Deccan Herald wrote "The end product looks a bit stale and jaded, disappointing Vijay fans.
-It is the shortest Vijay film with a running time of only two hours and two songs which were filmed just a few weeks before the release, are totally out of place.
+It is the shortest Vijay film with a running time of only two hours and two minutes.
+Two songs, which were filmed just a few weeks before the release, are totally out of place.
 While Vijay looks thin throughout the film, he is quite chubby in the song sequences!".